Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 Let’s continue this list with retargeting.

-If you don’t know what retargeting means, then I suggest reading Ecommerce Retargeting 101: How to Drive Sales with Paid Ads by Veeqo.
+If you don’t know what retargeting means, I suggest reading Ecommerce Retargeting 101: How to Drive Sales with Paid Ads by Veeqo.

 Depending on the vertical, retargeting has the ability to increase conversion rates by almost 150%, according to a study from DataXu.
 Brands and businesses dedicated to customer service saw an average 128% increase in conversions, while others associated with financial services enjoyed 147% growth.From Advanced Web Ranking